 What are the implications for business, societies, and individuals?

-Many believe that the next big wave of innovation will be based on sustainable technologies, radical resource productivity, and whole system design.
+Many believe that the next big wave of innovation will be based on exponential technologies, radical resource productivity, and whole system design.
 History shows that first movers in these waves create enormous wealth, for themselves as well as the economies and societies they're part of.

 Business Process Innovation - Supply Chains and Logistics Networks will need to be reversed, and also re-engineered as closed loops; new methods will have to be created for designing products and using materials.
 Advanced manufacturing techniques and systems will need to be designed and implemented.